What is the Top Ten?

 Regular updates of successes and areas for further development are recorded and presented online as well as being reported to the Students’ Union’s Board of Trustees.

-The Top Ten are also frequently discussed at the Students’ Union Executive Committees throughout the year to ensure that developments are reported back and to gather feedback from students on the work we are doing.
+The Top Ten are also frequently discussed at Summit, and the Students’ Union Executive Committees throughout the year to ensure that developments are reported back and to gather feedback from students on the work we are doing.

 If you have any questions about the Top Ten please contact the Students’ Union Officers firstname.lastname@example.org